shNext/Cryptography-Algorithms-For-Job/README.md

 Rust language used for this activity and it's features <br/>
 Some tools for this activity <br/>
-Number/Probability theory for this activity
+Number/Probability theory for this activity <br/>

-## Improvement

-Analytical/Logical Thinking for SW development </br>
+## Conclusion on Chapter #.
+Number

 ## Reference

-[1] main topics and concepts covered in this repo are explained in https://www.nist.gov/cryptography. <br/>
+[1] main topics and concepts, https://www.nist.gov/cryptography. <br/>
 [2] Rust Programming by Theophilus Edet. <br/>